Eco Arts Practice

 - Arts in Health Practitioner

-- Online application is open for course commencing September 2021.
+- Online application is open on 17th January for course commencing October 2022.

 - Please note that applicants will be required to pay an acceptance fee of €500 online if a place on a course is offered.
 This fee is deductible from the overall course fee.